Are you an adviser? Go to Unbiased Pro

 1. Consider an annuity

-An annuity provides a fixed, guaranteed income for life or a specific period, which can offer some security when prices rise fast.
+Annuities provide a fixed, guaranteed income for life or a specific period, which can offer the peace of mind that you won’t run out of money.

-One of the main drawbacks of annuities is they typically do not provide any lump sum death benefits.
+One of the main drawbacks of annuities, however, is they typically do not provide any lump sum death benefits.
 In most cases, your annuity dies with you.

-Another is the terms you choose at the outset are fixed for the rest of your life or a fixed period, so you can't change them.
-However, this could be positive if the certainty of future income is important.
+Another is the terms you choose at the outset are fixed for the rest of your life or fixed period, so you can't change them.
+However, this could be positive if the certainty of future income is important to you.

 It’s equally important to shop around – some providers will pay you more income than others.